Cryptocoders-wtf/generative/contract/contracts/packages/graphics/README.md

 ```
 It will generate the following SVG string.
 ```
+<?xml version="1.0" encoding="UTF-8"?>
 <svg viewBox="0 0 1024 1024" xmlns="http://www.w3.org/2000/svg">
   <rect x="256" y="256" width="512" height="512"/>
 </svg>
 ```
-If you render it, the box will be displayed in black (which is the default color).
+If you render it, the box will be displayed in black, which is the default color.

 ![](https://i.imgur.com/mwDv189.png)